pm-dev/PMTabBarController/Example/Pods/PMUtils/README.md

 ## Installation

+PMUtils is not publicly available through [CocoaPods](http://cocoapods.org), to install:

+1) clone into cocoa pods directory

+$ pod repo add 'PMUtils' 'https://github.com/petermeyers1/PMUtils.git'

+2)

-/Users/petermeyers/Dev/Personal/PMUtils is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+then simply add the following line to your Podfile:

-    pod "/Users/petermeyers/Dev/Personal/PMUtils"
+  pod "PMUtils"

 ## Author